VarunBabbar/CNN/README.md

     $ git clone xxx

     ```
+1) The file inference.py is used to generate output text files and best epoch images for SR_ResNet on the loss function you choose.
+It is assumed that model checkpoints for n training epochs are present in the folder /SR_ResNet/Models_for_Report.
+For instructions on how to run generate output text files and images, head over to inference.py

-1) The DQ module can be imported as:
+2) The DQ module can be imported as:
     ```python
     import DQ
     import torch